NervanaSystems/ngraph-neon/README.md

 ## A Deep Learning framework powered by Intel® nGraph

-Welcome to Intel® Neon™, an open source Deep Learning framework powered by Intel® nGraph
+Welcome to Intel® Neon, an open source Deep Learning framework powered by Intel® nGraph

 ## Installation